A woman laying in a hospital bed with an iv drip-endocrine disruptors

 Cosmetic products are an integral part of our daily routines, and consumers are increasingly concerned about the ingredients they apply to their bodies and the potential consequences of their use.
 To protect human health, the Scientific Committee on Consumer Safety (SCCS) conducts risk assessments to address concerns related to substances that may pose potential health risks to consumers.
 The outcomes of these risk assessments can lead to the implementation of new restrictions or bans on certain substances within cosmetic products in the European Union.

-Endocrine disruptors have been a significant concern in the European Union for some time, prompting efforts to understand and regulate substances with these properties.
+Endocrine disruptors in cosmetics have been a significant concern in the European Union for some time, prompting efforts to understand and regulate substances with these properties.
 But what exactly are endocrine disruptors?
 They are chemical substances that alter the functioning of the endocrine system, negatively impacting the health of both humans and animals.
 These substances have the ability to mimic, block, or alter the normal functioning of hormones.

 The endocrine system plays a pivotal role in regulating various bodily functions, including growth, metabolism, and reproductive health.
 Exposure to endocrine disruptors can potentially result in health issues such as hormonal imbalances, reproductive problems, cancer, developmental disorders, and thyroid dysfunction.
 Substances with endocrine-disrupting properties can be either synthetic or of animal origin.